 Transfer of Credit with Degree

-Courses included in a completed Associate in Arts (A.A.) degree, Associate in Fine Arts (A.F.A.) degree, Associate in Science (A.S.) degree, or Associate in Applied Science (A.A.S.) degree will transfer to Webster University provided they are college level (100-level or above).
+Courses included in a completed Associate in Arts (A.A.) degree, Associate in Fine Arts (A.F.A.) degree, Associate in Science (A.S.) degree, or Associate in Applied Science (A.A.S.) degree from a regionally accredited institution will transfer to Webster University provided they are college level (100-level or above).
 Webster University will accept coursework completed prior to the date the degree was awarded, up to a maximum of 98 credit hours of transfer credits.

-Students with an Associate in Arts (A.A.) will have fulfilled all of Webster University’s general education requirements.
+Students with an Associate in Arts (A.A.) from a regionally accredited institution will have fulfilled all of Webster University's general education requirements.

 Students with an Associate in Science (A.S.) degree, Associate in Applied Science (A.A.S.) degree, or Associate in Fine Arts (A.F.A.) degree will have their transfer coursework evaluated on a course-by-course basis for equivalency with Webster University's general education requirements.

 The University will accept up to 30 credit hours,regardless of degree earned, from an institution that is nationally accredited by an accrediting agency recognized by the U.S. Department of Education.